socfortress/LINUX-LIST-SSH-AND-NETWORKCONNECTIONS-COPILOT-ACTION/README.md

 ## List-SSH-Network-Connections.sh

-This script lists all active TCP and UDP network connections on the system, providing a JSON-formatted output for integration with security tools like OSSEC/Wazuh.
+This script lists all active TCP and UDP network connections on the system, providing a JSON-formatted output for integration with your SIEM.

 ### Overview